Employer Health Benefit Guide

 Possible Fit: You only get an annual exam; your favorite provider is out-of-network.

-Use vision plan comparison checklists like All About Vision
+Use vision plan comparison checklists like ehealth.

 Medical Savings Plans For Vision Care

 Medical Savings plans work similarly for vision coverage.
-Reach out to your plan provider for details about eligible and non-eligible expenses
+Reach out to your plan provider for details about eligible and non-eligible expenses.

 Choose Employee Benefit: Disability